ishagoel840/Top-500-Indian_Cities/README.md

 ## Dataset Overview
 ###### Total Entries: The dataset contains 493 entries.
 ###### Columns: There are 17 columns in the dataset:
-You are hired as an Excel expert by the Government of India to investigate Top 500 Indian cities’ statistical indicators.
-You have been supplied with a dataset and you need to find insights from the data.

 #### Key Details